 FII is a child safeguarding issue and cannot be managed by the NHS alone.

-If your job involves working with children, for example, if you're a nursery worker or teacher, you should inform the person in your organisation who's responsible for child safeguarding issues.
+If your job involves working with children, for example, if you're a nursery worker or teacher, tell the person in your organisation who's responsible for child safeguarding issues.
 If you do not know who this is, your immediate supervisor or manager should be able to tell you.

-If you suspect that someone you know may be fabricating or inducing illness in their child, you should not confront them directly.
+If you suspect someone you know may be fabricating or inducing illness in their child, do not confront them directly.
 It's unlikely to make the person admit to wrongdoing, and it may give them the opportunity to dispose of any evidence of abuse.

 Read more about what to do if you suspect fabricated or induced illness.